PhilipTeri/Machine-Learning-Predicting-User-Retention/README.md

 ## Part 1 - Exploratory Data Analysis

-The attached logins.json file contains (simulated) timestamps of user logins in a particular geographic location.
 Aggregate these login counts based on 15­minute time intervals, and visualize and describe the resulting time series of login counts in ways that best characterize the underlying patterns of the demand.
 Please report/illustrate important features of the demand, such as daily cycles.
 If there are data quality issues, please report them.

 #### All Logins
 ![image](https://user-images.githubusercontent.com/41071502/134080891-28a520e1-8294-4b40-a0c3-329b9a580d86.png)